gzeinnumer/MyLibDirectory/README.md

 #
 **Step 8.
 AppentText**
-Run function `onSuccessCheckPermitions` inside `onRequestPermissionsResult` to add new line string in file or `appent text`, parameters that you need to declare:
+Run function `onSuccessCheckPermitions` inside `onRequestPermissionsResult` to add new line string in file or `appent text`, parameters that you need to declaration:

 1. `onSuccessCheckPermitions` same like **Step 7**, add function `onAppentText` to excecute the process.
 2. `onAppentText`->`String path` path file that you want to add new value in new line.